MohammadJavadArdestani/solve-sudoku-by-CSP/README.md

-# solve sudoku by CSP
+# solve sudoku as a Constraint Satisfaction Problem
  Here we have two kinds of sudoku puzzles first one is just a numeric n*n table, and the other one contains colored cells. <br>
  We solve tables as a CSP problem using the Backtrack algorithm with forward-checking and MRV and Degree heuristics. <br>